marya314/git-interview-baseline/README.md

 Now the new branch is available in the remote repository.

+### Using `git fetch`

+Perhaps your coworkers or other developers have contributed to the remote repository.
+You want to bring your copy of the remote repository up to date, but you don't want to integrate anything just yet.
+Perhaps the new commits may break the new feature you are building.

+In this case, you can use `git fetch`.

 ```
 mission-critical-application $ git fetch
 remote: Counting objects: 4, done.